-In 2016-2017 LCMS Youth Ministry conducted several small research projects, which left lingering questions about millennials in our church body.
-This research showed that millennials were baptized in smaller numbers than previous generations, despite an increase in infant births nationwide.
-Zero junior confirmations were reported by 50-65% of congregations in at least one year of the 2012-2014 reporting cycle.
-The lower numbers of millennials found in LCMS congregations began with retention issues in the baby-boom generation.
-Additionally, a 2016 survey of Young Adult Volunteers at the LCMS Youth Gathering raised questions about what factors may play into the retention of young people in the LCMS.
-Our 2017 research sought to answer some of these questions and allow us to provide practical ministry suggestions for congregations, church leaders and young adults.
+In 2016-2017 LCMS Youth Ministry did several small research projects which left lingering questions about Millennials in our church body.
+This research showed that Millennials were baptized in smaller numbers than generations before, despite an increase in infant births nationwide.
+50-65% of congregations reported zero Junior Confirmations in at least one year of the 2012-2014 reporting cycle.
+The lower numbers of Millennials found in LCMS congregations began with retention issues in the Baby Boom Generation.
+Additionally, a 2016 survey of Young Adult Volunteers at the LCMS Youth Gathering raised questions about what factors may play into retention of young people in the LCMS.
+Our 2017 research sought to answer some of these questions and allow us to have practical ministry suggestions for congregations, church leaders, and young adults.